Best dogs to own if you live in a flat

 These lively little animals love running and jumping around but are as happy in a home environment as in the big wide world – though be warned that they’re not always easy to house train.

 In fact, they’re so small and fragile that they’re often safer indoors.
-Keep a close eye on them around bigger dogs, and make sure you’ve got pet insurance to cover vet fees.
+Keep a close eye on them around bigger dogs, and make sure you’ve got insurance for pets to cover vet fees.

 Yorkshire Terriers don’t like being left alone, so this breed is better for households where someone’s in most of the day.